 Dating During Covid-19: Seven Ways to Do It Safely

 There’s been a lot of bad news about not dating during Covid-19.
 There are risks to be sure.
-And at this writing 170,000 people have died from the pandemic.
+And as of this writing in December 2021, about 800,000 people have died from the pandemic.
 So you have to be careful if you do proceed.
 The good news is that guys are reaching out more because there is a desire for connection.
 Because they are working alone at home, cancelling all travel and other social plans.
 They feel very lonely and isolated.
 They know now more than ever that they need companionship and love.
 So, crisis equals opportunity!

 Jeanette Starts Dating During Covid-19